-While these breeds may be able to remain comfortable in colder temperatures longer than other short-haired breeds, all dogs will become cold and can even gain frostbite or hypothermia from severe exposure.
+While these dog breeds may be able to remain comfortable in colder temperatures longer than other short-haired breeds, all dogs will become cold and can even gain frostbite or hypothermia from severe exposure.

-Slow or ceased movement
+- Slow or ceased movement

-Seeking warmth (either from your lap, blankets, or curling up)
+- Seeking warmth (either from your lap, blankets, or curling up)

-Extreme sleepiness or lethargy (could be early signs of hypothermia)
+- Extreme sleepiness or lethargy (could be early signs of hypothermia)

 Dogs can become cold indoors as well as outdoors.
-In terms of indoors, dogs are rarely in danger of becoming too cold, even if you keep your home a little cooler than they may like, there’s always a warm, soft dog bed to retire on or a spot of sun to lay under.
+In terms of indoors, dogs are rarely in danger of becoming too cold, even if you keep your home a little cooler than they may like.
+There’s always a warm, soft dog bed to retire on or a spot of sun to lay under.
 However, dogs will experience extreme coldness indoors after a bath if not properly dried off.

 There’s rarely a case in which you need a professional diagnosis and prognosis for a dog feeling cold.
-In this case, you are your dog’s veterinarian: Pay attention to their temperament, ear temperature, and how much exposure they have to cold weather or air.
+In this case, you are your dog’s caregiver: Pay attention to their temperament, ear temperature, and how much exposure they have to cold weather or air.

 However, if you find that your dog is cold often, it could be a sign of poor circulation, which could be a less-known symptom of a heart condition.
 Additionally, if a dog is left outside in extreme temperatures for long durations, check for signs of hypothermia.